Most job hunters know the pain of going through all the different job portals

 information.
 Signing up for a different service means filling out the same

 information again.
+And what about privacy?

 - ATS issues: Many sites have options to upload your resume, which will fill out